Second-Tier VA Loan Entitlement

 This may seem contrary to popular opinions on qualifying for a VA mortgage, but that is due to the lack of knowledge on this entitlement.

-Qualifications for VA Second-Tier Entitlement
+Qualifications for Second VA Loan

-First of all, the applicant must be current on their loan payments on their existing VA loan.
+First, the applicant must be current on their loan payments on their existing VA loan.
 The lender will look closely at the applicant’s credit report to make sure the last 12 months’ payments have also been made on time.

 Additionally, there needs to be a clear reason why the family is looking to buy another property.
 Namely, a Permanent Change of Station (PCS) or change in their family such as the arrival of another child or taking on the care of an elderly relative.
 Another example could be a family that has received orders to move to a different duty station.
 To state it clearly, a 2nd VA loan is not an invitation to veterans to intentionally purchase a home as a rental property.

-The applicant’s debt to income ratio will be scrutinized to make sure the veteran can make all of their existing payments along with the 2 house payments.
+The applicant’s debt-to-income ratio will be scrutinized to make sure the veteran can make all of their existing payments along with the 2 house payments.
 The applicant will also need to meet the requirements of residual income for their family size and their area.

 How To Calculate Entitlement Amounts

 Now, subtract the $56,250 from the $127,600 amount, and you are left with $71,350.
-This would mean that the qualifying veteran could possibly get another VA mortgage up to $285,400 (4 x $71,350).
+This would mean that the qualifying veteran could get another VA home loan up to $285,400 (4 x $71,350).

 There is no set maximum VA loan limit.
 As long as the applicant can meet the debt-to-income guidelines as well as the residual income guidelines, they can get a loan as big as they wish.